appacademy/jump-start/part1/part1.md

     * E.g., `zip_with_indices([3, 20, 8]) == [[3, 0], [20, 1], [8, 2]]`

 ## `nil`

 * Everything returns something in Ruby, including control flow
 * Specifically, it often returns `nil`
 * Chances are, if you're getting a `nil`, you're doing something wrong

 ## Output

+Key concepts:

 * `p` and `puts`
   * `p` returns the thing you're printing, `puts` returns `nil`

+Exercises:

+* In irb, make a sample array. `puts` the array.
+Then `p` the array.
+See the difference?

 ## Advanced iteration

+Key concepts:

 * `break`
 * `next`